nexcess/nexcess-api-docs/site/toggle-app-update-settings.md

 **Failure Response** (insufficient permissions): 403 Forbidden

-**Failure Response** (requested cloud account or app update settings do not exist on this client): 404 Not Found
+**Failure Response** (requested Site or app update settings do not exist on this client): 404 Not Found

 **Failure Response** (invalid inputs): 422 Unprocessable Entity